Sepp089/knowledge-base/src/content/mewconnect/mew-connect-user-guide.md

       <p>Step 4.
 Type it again.</p>
       <p>Step 5.
 Click "Start using MEWconnect"</p>
       <p>
         You’re done!
-You’ll be taken to a screen that shows your new wallets address backed by a unique color-code.
+You’ll be taken to a screen that shows your new wallet's address backed by a unique color-code.
 On this screen you’ll find all your ETH and tokens.
 There is also a handy ‘Share’ button next to your address, in case you want to send it to someone.
       </p>
   	</div>
   	<div>